The sub-millimeter bone pose tool for joint movements from biplanar videoradiography data.

 Orient3D prepares object surface models for tracking in X4D and kinematic analysis in Visual3D.
 It loads surface models and calculates anatomically meaningful reference frames and allows you to definelandmarks, and regions of interest, which are used to generate joint-distance maps.

 Locate3D tracks points of interest (usually radiopaque beads) in X-ray image sequences.

 PlanDSX (still in development) is a utility for designing the appropriate 3D configuration of the X-ray hardware for a specific subject and/or task.

-DSX Suite costs $15,000 USD for a single license.
+The DSX Suite of tools costs $27,500 USD for a single license.
 Additional licenses

 Web download only.
 When purchased, an on-line customer account is created and all software is downloaded over the Internet from c-motion.com.
 C-Motion accepts purchase orders, credit cards, bitcoin, wire transfers, and checks.

 DSX is licensed per computer.
 Licenses are activated and deactivated locally and apply to the whole suite of applications.